 You can enroll in EFT at any time.

-on an existing policy, the number of installments will not change for the current policy term, but you will have 12
+If you enroll in an existing policy, the number of installments will not change for the current policy term, but you

 What happens if my EFT transaction is returned due to insufficient funds?

-The company will make two attempts to collect.
-If the second attempt is uncollectible, a cancellation pending notice
+We will make two attempts to collect your payment.
+If the second attempt is returned, a cancellation pending notice

-Can I choose a date for my EFT withdrawal?
+Can I choose a due day for my EFT withdrawal?

 What happens if my policy goes into "cancellation pending"?

 The EFT program is offered for payments on invoices only.
-If your policy is in pending cancellation, please remit payment
+If your EFT policy is pending cancellation, please remit payment